Julia Clarke: Career

-In 2014, Clarke and collaborators published findings that the reconstruction of colors of featherless dinosaurs may not be possible because they lack diversity in melanosomes, organelles that hold melanin.
+In 2014, Clarke and collaborators published findings that the reconstruction of colors of featherless dinosaurs may not be possible because they lack diversity in the colored melanosomes.

 In 2016, Clarke speculated that, based on her research, it was unlikely that dinosaurs roared.
 She proposed that it was much more likely that they made noises similar to those made by a modern pigeon.

-In 2018, she was reporting on a small chicken sized dinosaur that was found in China by a farmer.
+In 2018, Clarke reported on a small chicken-sized dinosaur that was found in China by a farmer.
 The dinosaur was relatively well preserved and analysis indicated that it had multi-feathers.
 The creature is not thought to have been able to fly, but appears to have been a small carnivore.
 The feather's purpose may have been insulation whilst the variation in color is thought to have made the dinosaur attractive to a potential mate.
 The creature is thought to have a multi colored crest and this translates to its scientific name, which is Caihong juji.

 Several of Clarke's technical papers have been published in Nature and Science.

+Below is a list of taxa that Clarke has contributed to naming: